jashshah-dev/Gaussian-Mixture-Models-Implementation-from-Scratch/README.md

 The Python code in this repository is organized as follows:

-- `Gaussian_Mixture_Models.py`: Contains the implementation of the Gaussian Mixture Model from scratch.Also has a detailed overview with comments about comparison of different models
+- `Gaussian_Mixture_Models.py`: Contains the implementation of the Gaussian Mixture Model from scratch.Also has a detailed overview with comments about comparison of different models.

 ## Comparison Metrics Used